MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 5.If a Welcome to Microsoft Azure popup window appears, click Maybe Later to skip the tour.

-6.Now you will see Azure Portal Dashboard, click on Resource groups from the Navigate panel to see the resource groups.

 1. On the Azure portal home page select **All resources**.